c4pt000/VFS495-Validity-sensors-fprint-demo-fingerprint-gui-biometric-fedora/README.md

 # REALLY,REALLY,REALLY-> (with VFS495) BUGGY **WIP
 requires

-# setenforce -> 0 (unless you train SELinux to catch all the permissions errros to allow lightdm, the sensor, dbus, /user/.fprint still working on a SELinux auto label to allow these fprint functions within "enforcing"
+# setenforce -> 0 (unless you train SELinux to catch all the permissions errors to allow lightdm, the sensor, dbus, /user/.fprint still working on a SELinux auto label to allow these fprint functions within "enforcing"

 ```